JMIS-PRATHAM (Grades I & II)

-First grade curricula must cover the basics of math, reading, science, social studies and arts in a simple and easy-to-understand manner.
-1st grade lessons provide the foundation for the learning that happens in later years.
+Grade I curricula must cover the basics of math, reading, science, social studies, and arts in a simple and easy-to-understand manner.
+Grade I lessons provide the foundation for the learning that happens in later years.

-First grade activities focus on hands-on learning, listing out activities that parents and teachers can do along with the kids.
+Grade I activities focus on hands-on learning, listing out activities that parents and teachers can do along with the kids.
 They sharpen the first graders’ skills in various subjects.
-Activities such as first grade art and craft activities sharpen their fine motor skills.
-First grade math activities establish their foundation in basic math skills such as simple addition and subtraction.
+Activities such as Grade I art and craft activities sharpen their fine motor skills.
+Grade I math activities establish their foundation in basic math skills such as simple addition and subtraction.
 Similarly, reading activities for first graders improve their vocabulary and reading abilities.

 Activities for first graders are perfect for parents and teachers looking to make learning interactive and fun!